pyscript/pyscript/docs/tutorials/getting-started.md

 </html>
 ```

-and open it in your web browser.
-(You can typically
-open an HTML by double-clicking it in your file explorer.)
+<a href="https://fpliger.pyscriptapps.com/hello-world-minimal-example/latest/" target="_blank">or open this example on pyscript.com</a>

-You should see "Hello World!" printed on your page and your Javascript Console (don't worry if
+You should see "Hello World!" printed in your page and in your Javascript Console (don't worry if
 you don't know what it means yet, we'll get into that later).

 ## Serving your application